 - Simply changing the password will not effectively keep the fraudster out.

-- Change your password on other accounts if you use the same password as your hacked email account.
+- Change your password on other accounts if you use the same or similar password as your hacked email account.
 You should never use the same password across multiple accounts.